retrogrand/LogosOS/README.md

 This is where we track:

-- “This is the LSM QMS assistant; it must be conservative and standards-aligned.”
+- “This is the office assistant; it must be conservative and standards-aligned.”
 - “This is Oddy’s home assistant; playful is allowed, but respect trauma boundaries.”
 - “This is the public API; minimal disclosure, strict abstain policies.”